kyverno/website/content/en/policies/best-practices/restrict-service-external-ips/restrict-service-external-ips.md

 ---
+type: "docs"
-title: "Restrict External IPs"
+title: Restrict External Ips
-category: Best Practices
-policyType: "validate"
+linkTitle: Restrict External Ips
+weight: 7
 description: >
     Service externalIPs can be used for a MITM attack (CVE-2020-8554).
 Restrict externalIPs or limit to a known set of addresses.
 See: https://github.com/kyverno/kyverno/issues/1367.
 ---